Illegal Possession of a Handgun Charges under N.J.S.A. 2C:39-5(B)(1)

 Migation Package Submitted to the State in Support of a Graves Act waiver

 We submitted a packet to the prosecutor of compelling reasons, arguing that the State should apply for a Graves Act waiver to remove the mandatory prison time and parole ineligiblity.
 The client is employed, has no criminal record, is only 20 years of age, and we obtained a large number of character letters and references from family, friends, neighbors, co-workers, and other people in the community.
 The prosecutor agreed and applied for approval from their superiors for the Graves Act waiver.

-The State agreed to admit the client into the Pre-Trial Intervention program (known as “PTI”) for a period of 12 months.
+In this case, the State agreed to admit the client into the Pre-Trial Intervention program (known as “PTI”) for a period of 12 months.
 The client must remain arrest free and comply with the other conditions of PTI probation.
 At the end of the 12 months, the charges will be completely dismissed.
 Thus, not only was the client able to remain out of prison but he was also able to avoid a permanent felony charge on his record.

 After the client successfully completes PTI, he will have no criminal record.
 However, there is a record of the arrest.
 Under New Jersey law, he must wait six (6) months and then he is eligible to file an expungement petition to have the arrest removed from his record as well.
 Once the expungement is finished, it is like the entire incident never occurred.